Are you passionate about conservation and connecting people to nature? Do you want to help protect our land, water and wildlife?

 With your help, we hope to protect half of Manitoba’s wild spaces.

-We are seeking an energetic and inspiring Outreach and Engagement Officer to join our growing team.
+We are seeking an energetic and inspiring Public Outreach Coordinator to help inspire Manitobans to take action on conservation.

 You will show the impact of our engagement efforts in a variety of ways including writing blogs, and shooting photos and videos during events.

-The ability to work flexible hours and travel within Canada.
+• The ability to work flexible hours and travel within Manitoba

 CPAWS is committed to Employment Equity and welcomes applications from all qualified candidates including Aboriginal and Metis persons, women, members of visible minorities, persons with disabilities, individuals of diverse gender and sexual orientation and all groups protected by the Human Rights Code.